inxomnyaa/MagicWE1-abandoned-use-new-version/README.md

  - flip / rotate clipboard
  - adding new modes to paste: //paste keep (only replaces air) | replace (default, replace all blocks) | noair (doesnt paste air blocks)
  - adding //cut
+ - Async loading of schematics (Maybe not because they already load fast)

+For commands see the [This issue](https://github.com/thebigsmileXD/MagicWE/issues/3)